 The Proposed Project site has some rural aesthetic qualities given the relative lack of buildings and infrastructure present in and around the site.
-It is mostly rolling agricultural farmland fields and commercial forestry areas, defined by vegetated field boundaries and forestry tracks.
+It is mostly flat agricultural farmland fields and commercial forestry areas, defined by vegetated field boundaries and forestry tracks.
 However, these views are common throughout the local area and due to the intensive agricultural land-use, it is noted that the landscape has been subject to substantial levels of human interference and modification.
+Views from within the Proposed Project site are generally contained given the surrounding flat landscape and treelines and hedgerows present.